leefrance/geolabels/README.md

 *   Lines extracted from Tom Patterson's new [Physical Map of the Contiguous US](http://www.shadedrelief.com/us-physical/) using MapPublisher.

 ## The Data
-There are two datasets present in this repository.
-The geojson file in **working_dataset is the one that all pull requests should be against**.
-The other, **master_dataset** is meant to be a final polished copy with some empty fields automatically populated.
+`geolabels/geolabels.geojson` represents the current polished version of the geolabels data and is the one you should use for incorporation into your projects.
+The other data in `data/` contains new data contributions and the file that should be edited when making corrections to the existing data.
+Follow the instructions below for contributing and editing.

 The data consists of single line features with fields for:
 *   name